LeeIsaac1201/freeCodeCamp/JavaScript Algorithms and Data Structures Certification/README.md

 # JavaScript Algorithms and Data Structures Certification Projects

-This section contains all the required projects to complete the **JavaScript Algorithms and Data Structures Certification** from freeCodeCamp.
+This repository contains all the required projects to complete the JavaScript Algorithms and Data Structures Certification from freeCodeCamp.

 --------------------------------------------------------------------------------------------------------------------------